eudoxia0/eudoxia0.github.io/article/_drafts/notes-from-tog-on-interface.md

 > Every step up in power seems to bring with it ever more restrictions on how languages could be applied.

 > But I would argue that programming environments with heavily restricted structures invariably stifle innovation and creativity.

+> **GUIDELINE:** When the users cannot be completely isolated from a reality of
+> the operating system, we must fully expose the users to that reality, no
+> matter how painful a prospect that may appear.

 # Fitt's Law